kwhinnery/gopher/README.md

     npm install --save gopher

-This will pull down compatible [express](http://expressjs.com) and [EJS](https://github.com/visionmedia/ejs) versions if they're not already a part of your project.
+This will install [express](http://expressjs.com) and [EJS](https://github.com/visionmedia/ejs) as [peer dependencies](http://blog.nodejs.org/2013/02/07/peer-dependencies/) if they're not already a part of your project.
 Check `package.json` for the current supported versions.

 ## Usage